 Chicago and Evanston Water Affordability Analysis

-We’re working with the Metropolitan Planning Council and the Illinois-Indiana Sea Grant on a water affordability analysis for the City of Chicago and City of Evanston to help them transform their assistance and affordability approaches.
-By using real billing data, we can make a solid case to show the inequity and unaffordability of water bill and debt burden that people carry.
+We worked with the Metropolitan Planning Council and the Illinois-Indiana Sea Grant on a water affordability analysis for the City of Chicago and City of Evanston to help them transform their assistance and affordability approaches.
+By using real billing data, we made a solid case to show the inequity and unaffordability of water bill and debt burden that people carry.
 As the climate changes water will only become more vital to people’s lives, so working on affordability challenges now will have long-term impacts.

 All Publications